 For those coming to study in London, student accommodation is often the way forward.
 If you’re not keen to live in university-provided accommodation and want a more luxury experience, private student accommodation in London is often affordable, central, and able to provide a range of benefits that private housing can’t match.

-For example, Stay Club student accommodation is available in a range of London locations, from the hip and exciting Camden and Kentish Town through to the quieter suburbs of Colindale which provides easy access to all London transport systems and universities.
+For example, The Stay Club student accommodation in Camden and Kentish Town – hip and exciting areas with easy access to all London transport systems and universities.
 Each accommodation has a range of room types from shared apartments to luxury private studios.
 What’s more, you can expect 24-hour security, superfast wifi, on-site gyms, workspaces, cafes, and plenty more.